Funding the Canal Restoration

 The approach to funding at Draycott is to secure funding from a range of sources.
 Here the canal itself will be funded primarily by grant funding, supported by public donations.
 The Canal Cottages building can, however, can be financed by development loans as the asset being developed retains a commercial value and provides both tangible security and possible income generation to service the loan.
 The two projects running together may also generate other opportunities so that the final refurbishment of the cottages shows the local heritage, and may therefore be funded by heritage based grants.

-In Spondon, a developer has proposed plans to build more than a hundred houses on a large plot adjacent to the canal.
+In Spondon, a developer (Wheeldon Brothers) has begun to build more than a hundred houses on a large plot adjacent to the canal.
 By building a section of canal, the developer can reduce the required cost of building a balancing tank to deal with rainwater flooding; using the canal land as part of the “leisure” provision and sell properties close to the canal for a premium, thereby generating more profit and providing a “free” section of canal.

 The availability of funding is a key driver to choosing which projects to pursue.
 We need to operate in a planned but opportunistic manner.
 Having a strategy thought through for each section allows the Trust to respond to any opportunity that arises.